 Fractures or Breaks in the Bone

-Can occur during surgery or afterwards if you fall.
+Can occur during surgery or afterward if you fall.
 To repair these, you may require surgery.

 Stiffness in the knee

-Ideally your knee should bend beyond 100 degrees but on occasion the knee may not bend as well as expected.
-Sometimes manipulations are required, this means going to the operating room where the knee is bent for you under anesthetic the knee.
+Ideally, your knee should bend beyond 100 degrees but on occasion, the knee may not bend as well as expected.
+Sometimes manipulations require you to take it while going to the operating room.

-The plastic liner eventually wears out over time, usually 10 to 15 years and may need to be changed.
+You don’t need to change the plastic liner as it eventually wears out over time, usually 10 to 15 years.

 Wound Irritation or Breakdown

 Surgery will always cut some skin nerves, so you will inevitably have some numbness around the wound.
 This does not affect the function of your joint.
 You can also get some aching around the scar.
 Vitamin E cream and massaging can help reduce this.

 Occasionally, you can get reactions to the sutures or a wound breakdown that may require antibiotics or rarely further surgery.